ASAP-CRN/verily-workbench-learning-lab/docs/index.md

 ## Start Here

 1. **Read the Starter Guide**
-   Begin with [Getting Started](getting-started.md) to learn how to log in, set up your workspace, and connect to Verily Workbench.
+   Begin with [Getting Started](getting-started.md) to learn how to connect to Verily Workbench and set up your workspace.

 2. **Choose Your Path**
     - **Pilot Workshop Series** (3 parts) – a hands-on introduction to using Verily Workbench with example datasets.